kubernetes/community/contributors/design-proposals/local-pv-provisioner.md

 * After a `DeleteOperation` is created, its `PV` field is never modified.
 * Master can only create and delete `DeleteOperation`s.
 It never modifies those objects.
 * Worker can only modify `DeleteStatus`.
 It can never create or delete `DeleteOperation`s.
-* Only a worker can write to `LocalPVs`.
+* Only a worker can write to `LocalVolumes`.

 ### Worker Provisioner
 Create the ProvisionerStatus object on initialization.

-The Discoverer periodically probes the filesystem and updates ProvisionerStatus `LocalPVs`.
+The Discoverer periodically probes the filesystem and updates ProvisionerStatus `LocalVolumes`.
 This can be further improved by using a filesystem watch.

 The Deleter uses ProvisionerStatus to keep track of states for each PV being deleted.
 Deletion is started when the ProvisionerStatus is updated (by the master) and some PVs are in the Requested state.
 Details will be included in the async volume cleaner design.